mzuniga58/RESTTemplate/Tutorial.md

 The validation routines aren't limited to just the object being validated.
 You can also include dependency validations.
 For example, you may not wish to delete any books if there are existing reviews assigned to them.
 You may require the user to first delete all reviews associated with a book before you delete the book.
 Or, in your orchestration, you can delete all reviews assigned to a book before you delete the book itself.
 It's up to you how you want to design your system.

 ### Mapping Between Resource and Entity ###
 When we eventually get to writing our controller, the user is going to give us a resource model.
 But, the repository doesn't understand resource models.
 It understands entity models.
 It goes without saying then, that we need a method to translate between entity and resource models.
-We need a Resource -> Entity transformation, and we need an Entity -> Resource translation.
+We need a Resource &rArr; Entity transformation, and we need an Entity &rArr; Resource translation.

 To do this, we use Automapper.
 Let's create the translation routines for Books.